TKC – POST COVID-19 RE-OPENING PLAN

 - Different points of entry and exit from the church have been assigned appropriately

 - The number of people singing in the choir has been limited as much as possible, and are at a safe distance from one another, and the congregation.

 - Sharing of microphones is not encouraged.
 Microphones shall be cleaned and disinfected according to manufacturer’s instructions after each use.

 - Standing and sitting 6 feet (2 meters) apart is enforced

 - Handshakes, hugging, touching, or passing items between people compromises the two-meter distance.
 This is highly discouraged and must only occur between members of the same household.
 Instead, smiling, waving and nodding are encouraged upon arrival, or at the end of services

 Cleaning Plan – Facilities & Maintenance Department

-Our facilities will continue to undergo an intensive deep clean and disinfection before and after each gathering.
+Our facilities will continue to undergo an intensive deep clean and disinfection prior to reopening.
 Deep clean protocols, and standards have been established and are documented.

-We have acquired a ULV (Ultra Low Volume) Fogger that disinfects and sanitizes large spaces in minutes using natural anolyte solution to protect against viruses, germs and bacteria.
+We have purchased a ULV (Ultra Low Volume) Fogger that disinfects and sanitizes large spaces in minutes using the natural anolyte solution to protect against viruses, germs and bacteria.
 We use this equipment after each service to disinfect the sanctuary and the seats in readiness for the next service

 We shall continue to practice regular and frequent sanitization and disinfection in all areas of the church facilities with the best available products.
 These areas will include but are not limited to: